mikaelho/spoter/README.md

 The default location and file name for the refresh token file is '~/Documents/spotify_refresh_token' – you can change it with the optional `refresh_token_file` Spoter init parameter.

-Default scope is `user-library-read`.
-You can provide a comma-separated list of scopes with the `scope` Spoter init parameter.
+Default scopes are `user-library-read playlist-read-private playlist-read-collaborative`.
+You can provide a space-separated list of scopes with the `scope` Spoter init parameter.
 See [here](https://developer.spotify.com/documentation/general/guides/scopes/) for the different Spotify authentication scopes.

 ## API methods